2017 political moments sure to melt the heart

 There was the congressman's son who dabbed during his dad's official swearing-in photo.

-This kid who photobombed President Donald Trump's first signing.
+This little guy, Tristan Trump, who photobombed his grandfather's first signing.

 And, of course, this little girl who was the cherry on top of former Vice President Joe Biden's final ceremonial Senate swearing-in.